 What is Diastasis Rectus Abdominis?

-During the later stages of pregnancy the abdominal wall has to expand.
+The abdominal wall has to expand to accommodate your growing baby.
 The stomach muscle does this by stretching and widening the connecting strip in the centre of your tummy, causing the two muscles to stretch apart.

-Before Pregnancy
+Before pregnancy